-From the very beginning, his whole interaction with Heathcliff's dogs (the "hive" of "four-footed fiends" [2.24]), and his mistaken assumptions about who is who in Wuthering Heights, reveal him as something of a bumbler.
+From the very beginning, his whole interaction with Heathcliff's dogs (the "hive" of "four-footed fiends" [2.24]) and his mistaken assumptions about who is who in Wuthering Heights reveal him to be something of a bumbler.
 As a narrator, he is here to tell us what he sees, but also to introduce themes of violation, confusion, and dislocation.
-(See "Symbolism, Imagery, Allegory.")
-After all, his name does suggest a locked door, a reality he faces several times – both literally and metaphorically.
+(See our "Symbolism, Imagery, Allegory" section.)
+After all, his name does suggest a locked door, a reality he faces several times—both literally and metaphorically.
 He pretty quickly begins to feel "out of place in that pleasant family circle" and clues the reader in that this mixed family unit is no Brady Bunch.

 We never know much about Lockwood personally.
 He does confide to the reader his impulse to "shrink icily into [himself] like a snail" in response to uncomfortable situations (1.16), and we know he chickened out of a relationship with some fine young thing at a seaside vacation town.
 To know anything about Lockwood, we must either compare his own interpretations with ours (which is hard, since he is our source of information) or evaluate the few actions in which he participates.